comau-na/edo-ROS2/Tutorials and Documentation/9_Mapping_Rules_Tutorial.md

 # How to create map custom messages manually using yaml

+		Note: https://github.com/ros2/ros1_bridge/blob/master/doc/index.rst is the tutorial that most of this information is based on

 ### When to make a custom mapping rule:

 Most of the time, messages are automatically mapped by the dynamic bridge.
 If messages do not share the same name or have different field names, you must create a yaml file to tell the bridge to pair the messages and fields.
 It is sometimes necessary to have different names for the ROS and ROS2 versions of a message because ROS allows capital letters in message names while ROS2 does not.